-- NEW: One firefighter is injured and three structures are destroyed, a fire official says
+- One firefighter is injured and three structures are destroyed, a fire official says

 - Two wildfires are burning in Lake County, California